kaspernj/process_bot/README.md

 Run your app through ProcessBot for automatic restart if crashing, but still support normal deployment through Capistrano.

-In the future ProcessBot will also watch memory usage and restart processes if leaking memory automatically and gracefully.
+Watch memory usage for Sidekiq and restart gracefully if it exceeds a given limit (to counter memory leaks).

 ## Installation